translate/pootle/docs/server/commands.rst

 Initialises a new Pootle install.

-This is part an optional part of Pootle's install process, it creates the default *admin* user, populates the language table with several languages with their correct fields, initializes several terminology projects, and creates the tutorial project.
+This is an optional part of Pootle's install process, it creates the default *admin* user, populates the language table with several languages, initializes the terminology projects, and creates the tutorial project.

 :djadmin:`initdb` can only be run after :djadmin:`django:migrate`.